ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {: #scalable-webapp-kubernetes-scale_cluster}
 {: step}

 As load increases on your application, you can manually increase the number of pod replicas in your deployment.
-Replicas are managed by a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
+Replicas are managed by a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/){: external}.
 To scale the application to two replicas, run the following command:

 ```sh
 kubectl scale deployment kubernetesnodeapp-deployment --replicas=2